High School Faculty

 High School Librarian

-Outside of school, I most enjoy cooking, walking my dog, road trips, baking (or trying to bake) cakes, traveling anywhere, reading or listening to a good book, gardening, trying new food, and visiting all types of museums.
+Outside of school, Ms. Bamburg enjoys cooking, walking her dog, road trips, baking (or trying to bake) cakes, traveling anywhere, reading or listening to a good book, gardening, trying new food, and visiting all types of museums.

-I'm inspired by those who express individuality and probably any book I've read or will read next.
+Ms. Bamburg is inspired by those who express individuality and probably any book she’s read or will read next.

 - Email:HS_Librarian@kis.ac